+Port of Sudan in the month of June, 2024 itself.
 During investigation, Shri Dinesh Tanna accepted that they used to import goods i.e. Watermelon seeds from Sudan.
 It was noticed that although Shri Dinesh Tanna, Authorized representative of M/s Tirupati Broker, Rajkot was handling the import related work as a Broker and used to contact Sudanese suppliers in order to finalize the deal with the suppliers of the goods.
 He used to bargain with foreign suppliers and used to arrange the payment against the subject import goods to the Sudanese suppliers.
 It appears that Shri Dinesh Tanna had given instructions to the container line through the overseas supplier that even if the goods are shipped after 30th June 2024, the documents must be maintained before 30th June 2024, only then the goods will be cleared in India.
-The facts and evidence gathered during investigation, clearly establish that Shri Dinesh Tanna, acting as broker, deliberately colluded with representatives of container line to manipulate the actual dates on the Bill of Lading.
-This manipulation was intended to facilitate the clearance of restricted cargo in direct violation of established regulations.
-It has also been established that Shri Dinesh Tanna was in direct contact with container line and arranged forged dates from in a manner that would mislead customs and enable the clearance of restricted cargo.
-These actions reflect a blatant disregard for regulatory compliance and an intent to mislead the authorities.
-The deliberate acts and omissions by Shri Dinesh Tanna, Authorized representative of M/s Tirupati Broker, Rajkot make him liable for penalties under Section 112(b) of the Customs Act, 1962.
-Furthermore, his involvement in the creation of forged Bills of Lading a violation that renders him liable to penalties under Section 114AA of the Customs Act, 1962.
+From the investigation conducted, it has come to notice that Shri Dinesh Tanna of Tirupati Brokers attempted to facilitate the clearance of restricted cargo.
+Email correspondences further indicate that Shri Dinesh Tanna sought to obtain forged dates from shipping line representatives in a manner that would mislead customs and enable the clearance of restricted cargo.
+By engaging in the creation of forged Bills of Lading in collusion with importer and shipping line representatives, Shri Dinesh Jayantilal Tanna not only mislead the customs department but also rendered himself liable to penalties under Section 112(b) and Section 114AA of the Customs Act, 1962.

-9. Relevant Legal provisions:
+9. Relevant Legal provisions :